Zardoz89/dcpu_vm/README.md

  - <s>Finnish CGM code and create a 8x8 font</s>
  - Set a way of how configure what devices will be used in the machine
+ - Implemente BadSector bitmap for floppies
+ - A tool to create floppies and fill/copy data to it.
+ - GUI of the floppy drive to eject and insert diferent floppies.
  - Several optimizations on rendering monitor loops
  - Rename variables/namespaces with a convention -> Apply code convention of Trillek proyect more strictly.
  - More options to Debug mode